 The University processes personal data and special category data in accordance with data protection legislation and its own Data Protection Policy.

 Data collected before you make an application to Surrey is handled by our Marketing, Recruitment and Admissions department who hold your information in an externally hosted database.
 This database is currently managed by Hobsons.
-From 2019 data will be held in an externally hosted database managed by Crimson using Microsoft Dynamic.
+From 2019, data will be held in an externally hosted database managed by Crimson using Microsoft Dynamic.
 Both databases have been assessed to ensure they meet University requirements for data protection and security.
-You can find Hobson’s Privacy Notice here: https://www.hobsons.com/privacy-policy
+View Hobson’s privacy notice: https://www.hobsons.com/privacy-policy

 We also use the information you provide to compile statistics and conduct research in relation to enquirers, applicants and students for the purpose of planning, reviewing, managing and developing the University’s business, (but not to make any decisions about you).

 We keep your personal data in accordance with the University’s retention schedules.
-This means that your data is kept for a maximum of 5 years after your intended year of entry.
+This means that your data is kept for a maximum of five years after your intended year of entry.

 Your personal data will only be shared with those third parties with whom the University works in order to provide you with relevant, personalised communications.
 These are organisations who provide the following services: